elastic/ecs-tools/cmd/ecs-mcp/ecs_guide.md

 ## Overview

-The server loads every tagged ECS release (>= v1.12.0) from the configured ECS repository into a single SQLite database.
+The server fetches every tagged ECS release (>= v1.12.0) directly from the `elastic/ecs` GitHub repository and loads them into a single SQLite database.
 Every field, fieldset, and expected event type row is tagged with the ECS `version` it came from, so all of the tools — except `ecs_get_sql_tables` — require a `version` to disambiguate which release of ECS to consult.